chentingdong/trainme/README.md

 ## Overview

-TrainMe is a comprehensive web application designed to help athletes manage their workout schedules and track their fitness progress.
-As a self-coaching app, it provides a user-friendly interface to add, edit, and view workouts in a calendar format, with support for dark mode based on system preferences.
+TrainMe is a powerful web application built to help athletes effectively manage their workout schedules and track fitness progress.
+Designed as a self-coaching tool, TrainMe offers an intuitive interface where users can easily add, edit, and review workouts.
+With AI-powered features, the app can generate tailored weekly training plans based on past performance, helping athletes optimize their routines.
+Additionally, TrainMe seamlessly syncs with your smartwatch, providing real-time lap notifications during runs.

-## Features
+## Key Features

-- **Calendar View**: Display a calendar view of previous workouts for easy tracking and visualization.
+- Workout Management: Easily add, edit, and view workout sessions in an intuitive web interface.
-- **Data Sync**: Seamlessly sync workout data from Strava and Garmin to keep your records up-to-date.
+- Workout and Strava Activity Comparison: Compare your workouts with your Strava activities side by side.
-- **Real-Time Updates**: Refresh the UI to fetch and display the latest workout data instantly.
+- AI-Driven Training Plans: Receive personalized weekly training plans based on your previous workout data.
-- **Map Integration**: Display workout routes on a map using polylines if the activity includes GPS data.
+- Smartwatch Sync: Sync with your smartwatch to get real-time run notifications for each lap.

 ## Installation